 The flexible branches grow up and out, dramatically arching up, then growing down to trail on the ground.
-In the fall, you will be delighted by its golden yellow leaves develop intense fall color, too.
+In the fall, you will be delighted by how its golden yellow leaves develop intense fall color, as well.

 If you are lucky enough to live on the water, you have an excellent soil type for a Weeping Willow.
 They'll thrive when planted near a water source.
 The reflection of a willow tree in water is just as pretty as a picture.